rchain/architecture-docs/execution_model/rhovm.rst

 [ Digram similar to one above, except with { key/name, channel/location }

-Note that, because environment is unchanged in this example, "location" is omitted from the following diagram.
-The output operation, :code:`x!( @Q )`, places the value, :code:`@Q`, at the location denoted by the key, :code:`x`:
+Note that, because "name" and "location" are both represented as :code:`x` in the following example, the mapping is depicted from name to value.
+The output term, :code:`x!( @Q )`, places the value, :code:`@Q`, at the location denoted by the key, :code:`x` , while the input term simultaneously looks for a value that meets a pattern requirement:

 .. figure:: ../img/io_binding.png